adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 This specification defines requirements for the following components:

-*   OAuth 2.0 clients.
+*   CloudEvents 2.0 clients.
-*   OAuth 2.0 authorization servers.
+*   CloudEvents 2.0 authorization servers.
-*   OAuth 2.0 protected resources.
+*   CloudEvents 2.0 protected resources.

 The specification also defines features for interaction between these components: